cometbft/cometbft/docs/references/storage/README.md

   - Pruning with and without compaction on the current database key layout vs. a the same but using the new key layout that uses `ordercode` to sort keys by height.
   - No pruning using the current database key layout vs. the new key layout.

-  The nodes ran on top of a 11GB database to analize the effects of pruning but also potentially capture additional impact on performance depending on the key layout.
+  The nodes ran on top of a 11GB database to analyze the effects of pruning but also potentially capture additional impact on performance depending on the key layout.

 3. **production-testing**: The validator team at Informal staking was kind enough to spend a lot of time with us trying to evaluate our changes on full nodes running on mainnet Injective chains.
 As their time was limited and we had reports that pruning, in addition to not working, slows down Injective nodes, we were interested to understand the impact our changes made on their network.
 It would be great to gather more real-world data on chains with different demands.